superterrific/dana-byerly/src/articles/airtable-eleventy.md

       {% endblock %}{% endraw %}
 ```

 Since pagination isn't being used I had to create a way to pass in the name of the data source and limit the number of items displayed.
 I also needed to filter the results by date to get the most recently added items first.
-The first if statement looks at the url, if it's the 'Recently Added' page  it sets the same variable of <code>datasetList</code> to pass in the file name that makes the API call (<code>all.js</code>), filters that data (sortByNewest) and limits the amount of items displayed to five.
+The first if statement looks at the url, if it's the 'Recently Added' page  it sets the same variable of ```datasetList``` to pass in the file name that makes the API call (```all.js```), filters that data (sortByNewest) and limits the amount of items displayed to five.

-Similar to the approach for filtering the tag display order, the filter gets added in <code>eleventy.js</code>...
+Similar to the approach for filtering the tag display order, the filter gets added in ```eleventy.js```...

 ``` js
 config.addFilter("sortByNewest", arr => {